GuillaumeDesforges/GuillaumeDesforges/README.md

 ### software engineering
 * functional programming (Haskell)
-* apply FP ideas to any language
+* apply FP ideas to any language (even to Python)
 * OOP is _bad_
 * OOP is _bad_, really
 * DDD is good
 * testing matters: unit tests, property testing, automated CI
 * 100% automated deployement
-* technological success should be reproducible
+* technological success includes reproducibility

+### web applications
+* frontend: React, css-in-js, functional reactive programming, JWT tokens in HTTP only cookies
+* backend: feed data to SPA with GraphQL, make APIs with REST, Python Flask/Express JS are harder to scale, Haskell Scotty & morpheus is awesome, Java Spring Boot exists

-### GUI
+### desktop application
 * make a web app by default
 * Java does the job
 * electron is cool but heavy